joedolson/my-calendar/src/readme.txt

 * Bug fix: User category limits need to be configurable for all users who can add events.
 * Bug fix: User category limits should limit the categories selectable by users, not just those editable.
+* Bug fix: Default events screen says 'All' but only showed 'Published'
+* Bug fix: Quick publish of a draft should keep user in draft events list.
+* Bug fix: Don't repeat geolocation queries if a location does not have valid data.
+* Bug fix: Should only require 'Add Events' permissions to set user categories.
+* Bug fix: Category list did not filter out unavailable categories.
+* Bug fix: Location slug callback had bad typos.
+* Bug fix: Fix PHP notice if $templates not an array.
+* Bug fix: Fix JS for list view to handle if an event has a language change.
+* Bug fix: Mini URL used incorrectly.
+* Change: Improved design on print view.
+* Change: Support 'current' as an argument in a comma-separated list of users.
+* Change: Updates to support future changes in My Calendar Pro.
+* Change: Use core functions to check file mime types.
+* Accessibility: Improve aria-label patterns so user settings override.
+* Accessibility: Omit aria-label if link text is already unique.
+* PHP 8.1 Compatibility fixes.
+* Remove a couple very long deprecated functions.

 = 3.3.24.1 =